-History To Go Bags are a great way to experience hands-on, history fun in your home this summer.
+History To Go Bags are a great way to experience hands-on, history fun in your home!
 Each bag explores a different history topic and includes background history, activity instructions, and materials and supplies for the craft.
 We’ve also included a list of places around Connecticut that you can road trip to with our map or learn more by visiting their website.

 The cost is $7 per kit for CHS members and $10 per kit for non-members.
 For questions or assistance placing an order, please contact Katerina Mazzacane, Youth and Family Programs Manager, at email@example.com, or call 860-236-5621 x222.